arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 Per partial master’s zone:

 -   When known, the last accepted SOA with serial count, to enable `IXFR` instead of `AXFR`.
+Alternatively, move this over to the output zone.

 -   Access control list in terms of internal owner names.
 For each, the number of labels to remove from the beginning to find the zone name receiving any changes in the output stage (when known).

--   A set (or multiset) with published resource records.

--   A set (or multiset) with rejected resource records.
+-   A multiset with resource records processed as input from the master zone.

 Per output zone:

--   Nothing, really.
-The (pluggable?) output stage handles that.
+-   A multiset of resource records for each zone.

+-   The last published SOA with serial count.

+-   Historic information from which to infer `IXFR` data, or the resulting `IXFR` data itself.

 Procedures
 ----------

-Updates are usually processed as `IXFR` changes, so they combine a number of resource record removals and additions into one transaction for each impacted zone.
-An `AXFR` can be handled like an `IXFR` by first removing anything that is currently on the published or rejected lists.
+Updates from partial masters are usually processed as `IXFR` changes, so they combine a number of resource record removals and additions into one transaction for each impacted zone.
+An `AXFR` can be handled like an `IXFR` by first removing any resource record that was hitherto in the partial master's zone.
+As long as these removals and additions are all done in one transaction, the result for the output zones should be consistent.

+Output zones could be added automatically when ACL processing demands a specific output zone.
+This avoids dropping records that may later need to go into a certain place.
+We should think about any resource records that are not explicitly assigned to a zone, and how they could be redistributed when a zone is added that overlaps such resource records.
+It would be helpful if ACL Rules always decide on a zone to use, even if that is based on a simple default idea such as a TLD plus one more level.
+This would not be supportive of subdomains, except when they are explicitly configured to produce a zone.

 Elementary procedures are needed for:

--   Incrementing a Publication Reference Count

--   Decrementing a Publication Reference Count

--   Checking a Resource Record against an ACL
+-   Processing a Resource Record from a Partial Master

 -   Adding a Resource Record